DeviprasadShetty9833/DSA_in_C_Tutorial/Kruskal/README.md

 ```
 1. Create a forest (each vertex is its own set)
 2. Make a list of all edges
-3. Sort edges in NON-DECREASING order of weight
+3. Sort edges in INCREASING order of weight

 4. For each edge (u, v) in sorted order:
        a.
 Find the set of u (Find(u))